Public Lands, Water & Wildlife:

 Our Vision

-Governor Lujan Grisham’s executive order on 30×30 committed to protect 30% of state lands and waters by 2030.
-By creating a uniquely New Mexican approach, we can safeguard the natural resources we rely on for food, jobs, and recreation and protect our communities.
+Governor Lujan Grisham’s executive order “Protecting New Mexico’s Lands, Watersheds, Wildlife, and Natural Heritage” committed to protecting 30% of state lands and waters by 2030.
+By creating a uniquely New Mexican conservation program, while utilizing substantial federal funding, we can safeguard the natural resources we rely on for food, jobs, and recreation and protect our communities.
+CVNM Education Fund works with community partners and allied organizations to educate and engage the public in solutions that address legacy pollution, and protect our land, water and wildlife.

 Embudo Box Trail